NaevaTheCat/corroboree/documentation.md

-# Configuration

-## NB
-Member 0 is dummy member for maintenance bookings

-# Booking System Notes
+# Booking System Technical Summary

-Currently validation is clean() methods for children of `ClusterableModel`s is broken.
-You have a choice between a convenient interface and being able to screw yourself over.
-Make whatever decision you feel comfortable with.

-## Website Configuration
+## Booking System Configuration
 Static config is handled in the settings.py file, 'live' configuration regarding the booking system is handled via snippets in the admin menu.
 The configuration is heirarchy is: